Dmytro Shurov: Activism

 In 2016, Shurov participated in a charitable photography project called "Щирі. Спадщина" (Sincere.
 Heritage) aimed at raising funds for Ukrainian museums.

 In 2018, Shurov became actively involved in advocating for women's rights by joining the HeForShe movement.
 He and his son were appointed as ambassadors for the movement in Ukraine, focusing on addressing gender inequality issues like domestic violence.

 In response to the February 2022 Russian invasion of Ukraine, Shurov became a volunteer.
 He actively participated in transporting humanitarian aid and organizing charitable concerts for military personnel, medical professionals, and rescuers.
 These efforts aimed to support the urgent needs of the Armed Forces of Ukraine (ZSU) and raise funds for tactical medicine.
 As a testament to his significant contributions, Shurov was bestowed with the esteemed state recognition of the Order of Merit third class, in August 2022.

 Controversy

 In April 2021, Shurov faced public backlash for smashing a contestant's guitar as a judge in the 8th season of the Ukrainian X-Factor, as he did not like the contestant's performance.
 It was later revealed that the contestant, Juri Hancurkan (whose real name is Sergey Pelykh), had received the guitar from his late father.
-As a result, Shurov was fired from The X Factor the day after the incident aired.
-To date, neither Shurov nor X-Factor have publicly apologized for the incident.
+Neither Shurov nor X-Factor have ever publicly apologized for the incident.
 Some media reports suggest the act was merely a publicity stunt to gain more viewers for the show.